jarturomora/django-tutorial/readme.md

 ## Step 2: Create a virtual environment

 ```
+# Install the virtualenv module in Python
 pip install virtualenv
 # Enter to the working directory
+cd virtualenv
+# Create the virtual environment using this command
 virtualenv myenv
 ```